Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 Now suppose \( \mathbf{x}' = [0, 0, 1]^\top \).
 This vector is annihilated at \( T_2 \), so:

-\textbf{Conclusion:} Leadership is no longer defined by position or authority, but by the structural survivability of belief through interpretive filters.
-A leader is one whose beliefs remain visible throughout the network: their authority is \emph{geometric}, not symbolic.
+\textbf{Conclusion:} Leadership is no longer defined by position or authority, but by the structural survivability of concepts through interpretive filters.
+A leader is one whose concepts remain visible throughout the network: their authority is \emph{geometric}, not symbolic.